 7. You will start accumulating interest on your unpaid taxes one day after your bill was due.
 This interest will compound daily until the bill is paid in full.
 The current interest rate is 5% but is subject to change.

-8. You may qualify for a First Time Penalty Abatement if you meet the following requirements:
+8. The IRS offers a first-time penalty abatement to forgive qualifying taxpayers from failure-to-file/pay penalties.
+You may qualify if you meet the following requirements:

 - You were not required to file a return before or you did not receive a penalty for the previous 3 years.